By the end of the live tweeting for the event, I had reached 400 tweets. It’s not a lot, but it’s a round number.

-I am at Concepts section [ro, php] between 14.30-18.15
+I am at the Concepts section between 14.30-18.15

-The first speakers didn’t speak loud enough and there wasn’t any microphone available.
+The first speakers didn’t speak loud enough, and there wasn’t any microphone available.
 Stefan Stroe (BuzzMen)

 Alexandru Ciochia (Radio Lynx) doesn’t present WhisperCast anymore.

-The Concepts section continues moderated by Victor Kapra [ro, blog].
+The Concepts section continues to be moderated by Victor Kapra [ro, blog].
 Phoebs talks about the social media component of Lets’ Do It Romania [ro, blog], place 5 in Zelist, 50.000 + users.
 The project has brought together a lot of bloggers to get awareness about the project.
-The main idea is to have a whole day (25th of September) to clean Romania from garbage.
+The main idea is to have a whole day (25th of September) to clean Romania of garbage.
 Initially, there was little support for the initiative.
-Not everybody who theoretically follows the project.
+Not everybody theoretically follows the project.
 Don’t rely on what social media says about you.
 It matters who actually gets involved.
 The 50.000 number is relevant to get people involved.
 Phoebs needs volunteers.
 Victor Kapra [ro, blog] says he wishes more people would get involved like this.

-Andrei Ruse, a writer, speaks about how he did a trailer for a novel which he has brought to the top.
+Andrei Ruse, a writer, speaks about how he did a trailer for a novel that he has brought to the top.
 Social media is free.
 Readers might have favorite writers alive.
 They might want to give feedback to them.

 Publishing category Daniela from Petrom (sponsor) presents III.
-Refresh. ro eCostin briefly speaks on the stage.
+Refresh. ro Costin briefly speaks on the stage.
 II.
 Dezlegatorii de integrame I. Trilulilu Cock’nRolls.

-Sergiu Nicolescu, media manager at Vodafone awards for viral clips: III.
+Sergiu Nicolescu, media manager at Vodafone, awards for viral clips: III.
 Salvati Gropile S.C.
 Green Media Channel S.A.
 II.
 Avatarul Dupa Oscar S.C.
 Green Media Channel S.A I.Ca$$a Loco – La Mall Trilulilu

 Costin Cocioaba presents video-audio section II.
 TuborgSound.ro – Portalul muzicii romanesti care conteaza